Warum Kokosnektar gesünder ist als Industriezucker

 Why coconut nectar is healthier than industrial sugar

 More and more people are looking for healthier alternatives to refined sugar.
-One of these is coconut nectar – a natural sweetener extracted from the flower sap of the coconut palm.
+One of these is coconut nectar – a natural sweetener obtained from the sap of the coconut palm blossom.

-But what really makes it healthier than conventional industrial sugar?
+But what really makes it healthier than conventional refined sugar?
 Here you'll find the answers – scientifically proven and clearly explained.

 What is coconut nectar?

-Coconut nectar is extracted from the blossom sap of the coconut palm ( Cocos nucifera ).
-The sap is gently heated to evaporate water and produce a syrupy nectar.
+Coconut nectar is obtained from the sap of the coconut palm ( Cocos nucifera ).
+The sap is gently heated to evaporate the water and produce a syrupy nectar.
 Unlike coconut blossom sugar, coconut nectar does not crystallize but remains liquid and contains many valuable nutrients.

 • Antioxidants : Polyphenols and flavonoids – protect cells from oxidative stress